fooplugins/fooconvert/docs/woocommerce-block-catalog.md

 - optionally close widget
 - optionally redirect

-Upgrade path:
+Current scope:

+- remains the clipboard-oriented coupon block
+- does not own Woo apply behavior anymore
+- should be used for reveal/copy/promo-code handoff patterns

+Notes:

-- add direct Woo coupon application mode
+- direct Woo coupon application now lives in the standalone PRO block `fc/apply-coupon`
-- add applied, invalid, and removed states
-- add optional cart/checkout auto-apply
-- support coupon reveal, apply, and apply-then-redirect modes
+- future work on `fc/coupon` should stay focused on copy/reveal UX, not mixed copy/apply modes

 ### `fc/sign-up`